cortexlabs/cortex/docs/deployments/batchapi/api-configuration.md

   predictor:
     type: python
     path: <string>  # path to a python file with a PythonPredictor class definition, relative to the Cortex root (required)
-    config: <string: value>  # arbitrary dictionary passed to the constructor of the Predictor (optional)
+    config: <string: value>  # arbitrary dictionary passed to the constructor of the Predictor (can be overridden by config passed in job submission) (optional)
     python_path: <string>  # path to the root of your Python folder that will be appended to PYTHONPATH (default: folder containing cortex.yaml)
     image: <string> # docker image to use for the Predictor (default: cortexlabs/python-predictor-cpu or cortexlabs/python-predictor-gpu based on compute)
     env: <string: string>  # dictionary of environment variables